hearit-io/fastify-redis-channels/README.md

 This step implements a chat room page where a user can send/receive messages to/from other users.

-It automatically creates automaticaly a chat room for everything in the root path of the URL.
+It automatically creates a chat room for everything in the root path of the URL.

 For example, visiting `http://localhost/room1` and `http://localhost/room2` will create chat rooms `room1` and `room2`.